mtsajjad/TEMD/content/authors/Falak/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Photophysics of semiconductor materials and devices.

 interests:
 - TADF Hyperflourescence